-Chapter Sixteen
+Chapter Fifteen

 Breath catching in her chest, Siri turned on hesitant feet.
 And she found him standing behind her, though she had no idea how he had arrived.
-The back of the box was pure stone.
+There was no entrance from behind, just the stone wall.

 He wore white.
 She hadn’t expected that--she’d assumed he would wear black, like the color of the bed chamber.
-Yet, she could easily see why he’d chosen the color.
 Something about his BioChroma made the pure white split, breaking it into rainbows around him--like light passing through a prism.
-His clothing seemed to stretch out in a circular pattern, a rainbow shaped like his robes surrounding him in a colorful aura.
+His clothing seemed to stretch out, forming a rainbow shaped like his robes in a colorful aura around him.

 And he was young.
 Far younger than her shadowed meetings with him at night had prepared her for.
-She had assumed that he would be some fifty years old, since he had supposedly reigned in Hallandren for decades.
-Yet, the man standing behind her couldn’t be more than twenty, if even that old.
+He had supposedly reigned in Hallandren for decades--yet, the man standing behind her couldn’t be more than twenty, if even that old.

-She stared at him, awed, mouth opening slightly--though any words she had thought to say now escaped her.
+She stared at him, awed, mouth opening slightly, and any words she had thought to say now escaped her.
 This man was a God.
-The very air distorted when he was around, splitting into rainbows of color.
+The very air distorted before him, splitting into rainbows of color.
 How could she have not seen it at night?
 How could she possibly have treated him as she had?
-She felt a fool.
+She felt like a fool.

-He regarded her back, expression flat and unreadable, face so controlled that it reminded Siri of Vivenna.
+He regarded her, expression flat and unreadable, face so controlled that it reminded Siri of Vivenna.
 Vivenna.
 She should have been the one standing before the God King.
 She was a far better princess than Siri.
 She wouldn’t have been so belligerent.
 She would have deserved marriage to such a majestic creature.

 The serving woman hissed quietly, tugging again at Siri’s dress.
-Belatedly, Siri dropped to her knees, so hasty that she didn’t notice the cushion that had been provided.
-She simply knelt on the stone, long dress train flapping slightly in the wind behind her.
+Belatedly, Siri dropped to her knees on the stone, long dress train flapping slightly in the wind behind her.

 #

-Blushweaver obediently knelt on the cushion her servants provided.

-Lightsong stood, looking across the stadium, toward a man he could barely see.
+Blushweaver knelt obediently on the cushion her servants provided.
+Lightsong, however, remained standing.
+He looked across the stadium toward a man he could barely see.
 The God King wore white, as he often did, for dramatic effect.
 He had so much BioChromatic Breath that he could even draw color from something colorless.

-Blushweaver glanced up at Lightsong, frowning slightly.
+Blushweaver glanced up at Lightsong.

 “Why do we kneel?”
 Lightsong asked.

 “That’s our king!”
-Blushweaver hissed quietly.
+Blushweaver hissed.
 “Kneel down, fool.”

 “What will happen if I don’t?”
 Lightsong said.
-“They can’t execute me; I’m a God.”
+“They can’t execute me.
+I’m a God.”

 “You could hurt our cause!”